Army Family experiences a Christmas Miracle in Puerto Rico through Adoption

 |0

-This work, Army Family experiences a Christmas Miracle in Puerto Rico through Adoption [Image 2 of 2], by SFC David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Family experiences a Christmas Miracle in Puerto Rico through Adoption, by Carlos Cuebas and SFC David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.